Random-Cluster Dynamics in $\mathbb{Z}^2$: Introduction

 There has been much activity over the past two decades in analyzing Glauber dynamics for spin systems such as the Ising and Potts models, and deep connections have emerged between the mixing time and the phase structure of the physical model.
 In contrast, the Glauber dynamics for the random-cluster model remains very poorly understood.
 The main reason for this appears to be the fact mentioned above that connectivity is a global property; this has led to the lack (until the recent breakthrough~\cite{BDC}) of a precise understanding of the phase transition, as well as the failure of existing Markov chain analysis tools.

 Essentially all existing bounds on the mixing time of the random-cluster Glauber dynamics (even in the simplest case of the mean-field model, where $G$ is the complete graph~\cite{BSmf}) are indirect, and proceed via a non-local dynamics (the so-called ``Swendsen-Wang" dynamics~\cite{SW} or its variants).
-Comparison technology developed recently by Ullrich~\cite{Ullrich4,Ullrich3,Ullrich2} allows bounds for the Glauber dynamics of the Ising/Potts models to be translated to the Swendsen-Wang dynamics, and then again to the random-cluster dynamics.
+Comparison technology developed recently by Ullrich~\cite{Ullrich2,Ullrich3,Ullrich4} allows bounds for the Glauber dynamics of the Ising/Potts models to be translated to the Swendsen-Wang dynamics, and then again to the random-cluster dynamics.
 This leads, for example, to an upper bound of $O(n^6\log^2 n)$ on the mixing time of the random-cluster dynamics in~$\Lambda_n\subset \Z^2$, at all values $p\ne p_c(q)$ for all integer $q\ge 2$.
-This approach has several serious limitations: \begin{enumerate} \item The comparison method invokes linear algebra, and hence suffers an inherent penalty of at least $\Omega(n^4)$ in the mixing time bound; thus tight bounds can never be obtained in this way. \item The comparison method also yields no insight into the actual behavior of the random-cluster dynamics, so, e.g., it is unlikely to illuminate the connections with phase transitions. \item Since it relies on comparison with the Ising/Potts models, this analysis applies only for {\it integer\/} values of~$q$, while the random-cluster model is defined for all positive values of~$q$. \end{enumerate}
+This approach has several serious limitations: \begin{enumerate} \itemsep{1em} \item The comparison method invokes linear algebra, and hence suffers an inherent penalty of at least $\Omega(n^4)$ in the mixing time bound\footnote{For a pair of functions $f,g:\N \rightarrow \R^+$, we say that $f(n) = O(g(n))$ (resp., $f(n) = \Omega(g(n))$) if there exists constants $c,n_0 > 0$ such that $f(n) \le c \cdot g(n)$ (resp., $f(n) \ge c \cdot g(n))$ for all $n > n_0$.
+We say that $f(n) = \Theta(g(n))$ when $f(n) = O(g(n))$ and $f(n) = \Omega(g(n))$.}; thus tight bounds can never be obtained in this way. \item The comparison method also yields no insight into the actual behavior of the random-cluster dynamics, so, e.g., it is unlikely to illuminate the connections with phase transitions. \item Since it relies on comparison with the Ising/Potts models, this analysis applies only for {\it integer\/} values of~$q$, while the random-cluster model is defined for all positive values of~$q$. \end{enumerate}

 {\bf Results.}\ \ In this paper we present the first direct analysis of the random-cluster dynamics and prove the following tight theorem for the important case of~$\Z^2$: \begin{thm} For any $q\ge 1$, the mixing time of the Glauber dynamics for the random-cluster model on $\Lambda_n\subset \Z^2$ is $\Theta(n^2\log n)$ at all values of $p\ne p_c(q)$. \end{thm}